WPCD-Workflows/documentation/source/old/world/public/xml/imp12.rst

 Scientific Rationale and Main Objectives of the Task
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The goal of the IMP12 activity is to provide the ITM-TF with a
+The goal of the IMP12 activity is to provide the EU-IM-TF with a
 comprehensive set of
 equilibrium, linear stability, and non-linear MHD modelling tools
 as well as the tools for a consistent free boundary equilibrium